LamaShawahny/OurDroneSimulator/README.md

 We add a little bit noise to each sample to make it more realistic approach.
 Basic API with real-time info and also manual controlling.
 We also implemented kind of area mapping when the drone fly.
-This project written in Java.
+* This project was written in Java.

   ![image](https://user-images.githubusercontent.com/74476764/167312124-ace8aa68-0c98-4fb0-a9f6-2430a82f7773.png)